MiliAxe/uninotes/Algorithms/1707802928-Dynamic-Programming.md

 Dynamic programming works well when we have a bunch of duplicate calculations.
 Usually, 1D, 2D and 3D and ... arrays are needed to store the result of the calculations.
 We can consider the solutions to be bottom-up.
+It's key to look to break down the problem to smaller sub-problems.

 3 ways of solving problems.